jmh3434/java-precourse/Precourse Java.md

 We will be using Java to demonstrate coding concepts that extend past Swift and Kotlin.
 Since both Swift, Kotlin, and Java are C based langugages, Java emerges as a language that is perfect for this learning opportunity.

 It's important to note that Java is more verbose than Swift and Kotlin.
-With this in mind, be sure to focus on the main principles at hand and don't get too caught up on the small incatricies of Java.
+With this in mind, be sure to focus on the main principles at hand and don't get too caught up on the small intricacies of Java.

 ## Full Stack Development